okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-lifecycle-mgmt-overview/index.md

 * Adds the OktReward app integration in the OIN catalog from the Okta Admin Console

-* Follows the instructions provided by OktReward to configure the SSO and Okta Workflows integration.
+* Follows the instructions provided by OktReward to configure the SSO and Okta Workflows integration

 * Configures the Okta authentication policy and the groups of Acme employees with various access levels to the OktReward app.